LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 ## Addition with Carry (`ADC`)

 Adds the two operands and the carry flag.
 The result is written into the first operand.

-The first operand can not be a constant.
+- The first operand can not be a constant (immediate)
+- Both operands need to be of same size
+- Only one operand can be memory
+- The `adc` instruction should directly follow an inital `add` instruction otherwise the carry bit can be lost

 > Addition of big signed operands can be splitted into several `ADC` commands.